aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/how-to/wan.md

 - Policies are assigned to VRFs using the list `wan_virtual_topologies.vrfs`.
 A policy can be reused in multiple VRFs.
 - If no policy is assigned for the `default` VRF policy, AVD auto generates one with one `default_virtual_topology` entry configured to use all available local path-groups.
 - For the policy defined for VRF `default` (or the auto-generared one), an extra match statement is injected in the policy to match the traffic towards the Pathfinders or AutoVPN RRs, the name of the application-profile is hardcoded as `APP-PROFILE-CONTROL-PLANE`.
 A special policy is created by appending `-WITH-CP` at the end of the targetted policy name.
-- For a given application profile match in a WAN policy, if the path-groups in the input data have an empty intersection with the path-groups on the device (no common path-group), the match statement / AVT profile is **NOT** configured on the device.
-This implies that the traffic could be matched in one of the following application profiles or the default virtual topology.
-Note that the default virtual topology can be configured to drop traffic.
+- For the policy defined for VRF `default` (or the auto-generated one), an extra match statement is always injected in the policy to match the traffic towards the Pathfinders or AutoVPN RRs.
+The name of the injected application-profile is hardcoded as `APP-PROFILE-CONTROL-PLANE`.
+A special policy is created by appending `-WITH-CP` at the end of the targeted policy name.

 ```yaml
 wan_virtual_topologies: